hsch/css-challenge/README.md

   between footer and header, both vertically and horizontally.
 - There is a fixed minimum size margin around the content area.
-- The height of header, footer, and navigation bar can be assumed to be static, e.g. there is no need to account for potential word wrap.
+- The height of header, footer, and navigation bar can be assumed to be static, i.e. there is no need to account for potential word wrap.

 ## License